zachross015/music-research/scratchpad.md

 # 04/28/2025

 Need to start trying to understand the difference between stable dullness and other dullnesses.
 I think I can recognize dullness when it starts to appear now, but am having a hard time fighting it (maybe from fatigue) and definitely don't know how to stabilize it.
 I think another good thing would plan out what I want everyday to look like going forward.

+So the intention for this week: Write about a solid business plan for the 12-week bootcamp, and everything I know about drums/how to teach it.

+The plan so far is really to target people around my age.
+20-30 I feel like i should really be writing about stuff that is like idk somewhat innovative I already know the niche yeah but what else do i know about the nice who is he/she what do they do for a living idk myabe tech jobs i feel like the job itself is failry arbitrary they probably listen to rock music or punk maybe even rnb like I'm thinking josh he's a fitness addict I like growth oriented people so they probably meditate too okay that's something maybe they're obsessed with growth and do they think they'll be a rockstar one day maybe not I 'm not sure they're looking to reinvent themselves so much as they just want to be able to play with friends they see alot of videos online from really good drummers like ringo starr or travis barker and they're obsessed with their capabiliities seeing them play so fast i feel like they have a bit of experience in music but their parents thought it was a waste of time they may not have a great relationship with their parents but if they do they have a hidden resentment for not giving them a chance at this so they want to make up for it now as an adult who has a single/dual income household where they can reliably pay it forwad pay tribute tot he music community i think theyre fairly mindful and adaptive they see this as an investment in themselves theyre not aggressive but they see this as a valuable commodity that theyre finally in a situation where they can learn to play music which has up until this point been somewhat of a fantasy they want to learn how to play but have no idea where to start there's so much ambiguity in youtube videos and they need the structure of someone who has been on this journey before theyre the type that when they run a marathon they get a coach to show them the way or if theyre going to hike up a mountain they take the dangerous trail with someone who has done it before they find beauty in the journey over the destination and want to explore drums and music more as a curiosity they drema of getting to play and jam with other musicians and they want to learn how to continue learning they see this more as an investment that has a fixed ending and fixed outcome much like any form of coaching yet they are willing to continue on indefinitely they likee the idea of a fixed timeline the idea that they are going to reach a goal and the when they read a flyer saying that by the end of this they will be able to read music they will be able to pracctice with a meteronome they will be able to play the boots and cats beats they get excited they feel excited thinking that they might be able to learn any song that they listen to and play along with it they get proud showing this to their significant other as something they picked up its not the same as someone who takes lessons so that they can swoon their significant other they want to make them dance they want to make them proud

+what is it they expect to learn and what problems do they have my current offer is that i will teach them how to read music i will teach how to use a meteronome how to hold the sticks how to carry your weight ergonomically I will have cheatsheets for all of these things that will assist them as they continue forward these cheat sheets will use the ergonomics discovered from eyears of drumming it will guide both traditional and match grips should they be sheets or videos or both could they be both would that be beneficial idk what problems do they face drums are too loud theyre not ergonomic they take up too much room whats the point of learning drums anyway when I could learn guitar why did i even learn drums in the first place thats actually a really good question i have no idea the more i think about it the more i think that i learned drums because guitar wasnt an option why does anyone willingly decide to pick up drums i was inspired to play drums later on but why would someone actively choose to pick up drums as a primary instrument theyre loud and obnocious your neighbors hate you for having them when you're bad people complain about it yeah but they do that with any instrument you're not special for that i think something about drums is more of a dance its a full body movement and a workout its an instrument that connects to the body its a religion yeah but why do people start playing it who puts the stick in their hands wow this is actually a really deep insecurity in my mind i can see why teaching has never worked out before how the hell am i supposed to understand why anyone else would want to play drums when i didnt even want to play them when i was just kinda coerced into it thats a crazy realization like there's pop culture drummers now like questlove and ringo starr and whats his name the ohh chad smith but like why would anyone venture out on their own to learn drums its not necessarily a virtuostic instrument its not even really glamorous its the behind the scenes instrument that holds down the fort its the instrument that is the most important yet no one paays attention to how can i cater this to people when i hardly view it highly and see it as being so critical this seems like a very important distinction